-When it comes to Grade 3 races, they are virtually all Open Handicaps.
-That means that any weight addition carried by the horses is dictated by the horse’s official rating.
+When it comes to Grade 3 races, they were previosuly virtually all Open Handicaps before they were moved to the Premier Handicap category.
+That meant that any weight addition carried by the horses is dictated by the horse’s official rating.
 This level of handicapping means that the races can often be full of excitement, with fast improvers often doing better as the season goes on.

 There are no hard and fast rules in Grade 3 races, so it’s not as if they would all be the same length or have the same number of jumps in them.
 In fact, there aren’t even any rules about the age of horses that can take part in Grade 3 races, which is part of what makes them such an interest set of events to talk about.

 All of the races that were previously Grade 3 races and are now Premier Handicaps are already covered on our dedicated page, so head over there to see the pick of the bunch.